vahidhedayati/jssh/README.md

 # Change information:
 ```
+ 0.17	: 	Issues with SendBlock custom calls not working again another security check need to revisit

  0.16	: 	Problem related to lockdown if hideSesionCtrl was set to no in config the check conflicted with custom calls + terminal access.
 		Will revisit logic later